-Note: You are currently viewing documentation for Moodle 2.8.
-Up-to-date documentation for the latest stable version of Moodle may be available here: Philosophy.
+Note: You are currently viewing documentation for Moodle 3.3.
+Up-to-date documentation for the latest stable version of Moodle is probably available here: Philosophy.

 The design and development of Moodle is guided by a "social constructionist pedagogy".
 This page attempts to unpack this concept in terms of four main, related concepts: constructivism, constructionism, social constructivism, and connected and separate.